Orbograph Ltd. and its affiliates (“Orbograph”) respect your privacy and want you to be familiar with how we collect, use and disclose information.

-To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, within applicable legal requirements.
+To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorized use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, within applicable legal requirements.

-We share your personal data within the Orbotech Group.
+We share your personal data within the Orbograph Group.
 This involves transferring your data outside the European Economic Area (EEA).
 We ensure your personal details are protected by requiring all our group companies to follow the same rules when processing your personal data under the GDPR.
 These rules are contained within an Intragroup Agreement.

 Many of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring that at least one of the following safeguards is: